return5/Simple-Space-Explorer/README.md

 Simple Space Explorer is a very simple game of exploring space, discovering new planets, and trading with planets and other ships.
 Each game starts with a randomly generated number of planets and ships.
 Each having a randomly selected name,inventory,and location.
 Player starts game with a random ship with randomly selcted location and inventory.
-PLayer's objective is to try to get the highest score in the alloted time by discovering new planets and ships,trading rare items,and upgrading their ship.
+Player's objective is to try to get the highest score in the alloted time by discovering new planets and ships,trading rare items,and upgrading their ship.

 ## controls
 mouse controls direction of ship.